 A subscription confirmation email.
 This email is sent right after a user leaves their email address on a website.
 Marketers use this method to build a high-quality mailing list.

 A welcome email.
 This is an onboarding email for new subscribers.
-Marketers usually send it to give a warm welcome and tell what their brand is engaged in.
+Marketers usually send it to give a warm welcome and shoe what their brand is engaged in.

 A birthday email.
-This is a good chance to congratulate subscribers on their special date, increase sales and raise customers loyalty.
+This is a good chance to congratulate subscribers on their special day, increase sales and raise customers loyalty.
 Brands usually create special offers and give discounts.